-An expanded life cycle view of the repair scenario, acknowledging the other actors within the proposed System of Repairability (product designers, OEMs, distributors, policymakers, and product owners) shows that the control afforded to product owners is quite limited ( Table 1, (1b, 1e, 2h, 3c, 3f, 3g, 4b, 5c)).
-This is well documented across the literature (see e.g., Svensson-Hoglund et al. 2021; Jaeger-Erben et al. 2021) However, by applying a temporal view focused on the product owner and the repair sequence undertaken multiple times in their lifetime (Figure 3), we can see that the locus of control is not just limited, but instead is influenced within a reinforcing system in which a single negative repair experience can bias attitude and awareness against repair in the future, and vice-versa.
-After a repair event occurs (Figure 3, (1)), increased familiarity with repair and with the product may facilitate the product owner’s ease and comfort moving through subsequent pre-repair preparation and decision-making stages for other products ( Table 1, (1f, 2h, 2i, and 3h)).
+An expanded life cycle view of the repair scenario, acknowledging the other actors within the proposed System of Repairability (product designers, OEMs, distributors, policymakers, and product owners) shows that the control afforded to product owners is quite limited (see Table 1, (1b, 1e, 2h, 3c, 3f, 3g, 4b, 5c)).
+This is well documented across the literature (see e.g., Svensson-Hoglund et al. 2021; Jaeger-Erben et al. 2021); However, by applying a temporal view focused on the product owner and the repair sequence undertaken multiple times in their lifetime (Figure 3), we can see that the locus of control is not just limited, but instead is influenced within a reinforcing system in which a single negative repair experience can bias attitude and awareness against repair in the future, and vice-versa.
+After a repair event occurs (Figure 3, (1)), increased familiarity with repair and with the product may facilitate the product owner’s ease and comfort moving through subsequent pre-repair preparation and decision-making stages for other products (see Table 1, (1f, 2h, 2i, and 3h)).
 Thus, a product owner’s pre-event interest in repair (Figure 3 (2a)), may be influenced by their previous experience with repair, such as exposure to repair during childhood and in social settings may increase propensity for repair prior to a repair event occurring (Lefebvre 2019).
+It is important to note that the locus of control may not reside with the product owner due to a lack of access to, or due to prohibitive cost of a replacement option; in these cases, the lack of a replacement option may also necessitate repair.
 From Figure 5, this expanded view of the product repair scenario demonstrates the potentially compounding, systematic influence of, and thus the need for greater design and manufacturer accountability for decisions that negatively impact the System of Repairability.

 -- Insert Figure 5 –